DanielGrenehed/my-environment-help/atom/readme.md

 ### pigments
 A package to show colors in editor.
 To faster visualize colors.

+### save-workspace
+To enable faster project workspace startup time.

+Save workspace with:

+    ctrl-alt-s

+Open workspace with:

+    ctrl-alt-o

+Remove workspace with:

+    ctrl-alt-r

+Note that there may be issues saving new workspaces when multiple atom windows are present.
+Try creating the new workspace in the main Atom editor window.

 ## Themes
 I use these themes in atom: